-For child day care, you must notify the parents to pick up their children within four hours or by the end of the workday, whichever is longer.
-For residential child care, a parent, guardian, or managing conservator of the child must make other arrangements for the child's care.
-If the child was placed by a state agency, such as Mental Health Mental Retardation (MHMR) or Child Protective Services, that agency should be notified.

-(b) In addition, within five days of delivery of the temporary restraining order (TRO) you must inform the parents of the reason for the closure and the length of the closure by:
+(b) In addition to notifying the parents as required in subsection (b) of this section, within five days of delivery of the temporary restraining order (TRO) you must inform the parents of each child in care or enrolled in the operation of the reason for the closure and the length of the closure by:

-(1) Sending by certified mail a copy of the TRO and giving us a copy of each return receipt (the green card) within five days after the receipt is returned to you; or
+(1) Sending to each parent a copy of the TRO by certified mail and giving us a copy of each return receipt (the green card) within five days after the receipt is returned to you; or

-(2) Delivering a copy of the TRO in person to the parents when the child is picked up from your care, and giving us a copy of an acknowledgment of receipt of the TRO that the parents signed.
+(2) Delivering a copy of the TRO in person to the parents when the child is picked up from your care and giving us a copy of an acknowledgment of receipt of the TRO that the parents signed.

 §745.8687.
 Will there be any type of publication of the judicial action taken against me?

-Yes, once there is a final court order, we will publish a notice of the judicial action taken against you in the local newspaper.
-In addition, we will send notifications of the outcome of the final judicial action to those state and federal programs and agencies that were previously informed of the temporary restraining order.
+Yes, once there is a final court order, we will publish a notice of the judicial action taken against you on Licensing’s consumer website.
+In addition, we will send notifications of the outcome of the final judicial action to those state and federal programs or agencies that we had previously informed of the judicial action.

 TITLE 26 HEALTH AND HUMAN SERVICES